sid115/nix-core/modules/nixos/home-assistant-oci/README.md

 ## Auto-discovery

-In case you cannot get your home devices discovered in your network, you might need to open tcp ports on your server that are required by your services via `networking.firewall.allowedTCPPorts` and add the services via `Settings >> Devices & Services >> Integrations >> Add Integration` manually in home-assistant
+In case you cannot get your home devices discovered in your network, you might need to open TCP ports on your server that are required by your services via `networking.firewall.allowedTCPPorts` and add the services via `Settings >> Devices & Services >> Integrations >> Add Integration` manually in home-assistant.

+## TODO

-#TODO: let docker image update automatically
+- [ ] let docker image update automatically